 Preparing Your Child for a Trip to the Dentist Office

 - Normalize the Process: Everyone goes to the dentist; treating it as a normal activity with your child will help them build confidence.
 Have your child go with you and watch when you have your dentist appointments

-Talk to your child about what to expect at their dental appointment, below is a few things they can expect:
+Talk to your child early and often about what to expect at their dental appointment; they can expect the following:

 - If the child is cooperative, the dental assistant will take x-rays of his or her teeth to give our dentists an idea of any treatments that might be needed.

-- The dental assistant will clean the child’s teeth, just like they do an adult’s.
-The paste used to clean the teeth will be a child’s flavor, typically bubble gum, strawberry, or other gentle flavor.
+- The dental assistant will clean your child’s teeth, just like they do an adult’s.
+The paste used to clean your child’s teeth will be a child’s flavor: typically bubble gum, strawberry, or another gentle flavor.

-- The assistant will floss the child’s teeth.
+- The dental assistant will floss your child’s teeth.

-- If the child is cooperative, they will have a fluoride treatment.
+- If the child is cooperative, he or she will get a fluoride treatment.
 Some children are not ready to sit still and not swallow on cue, which our professionals will take into account.
-If the fluoride treatment is successful, you will be not be able to drink or eat anything for 30 minutes after the appointment.
+If the fluoride treatment is successful, your child will not be able to drink or eat for 30 minutes after the appointment.